 We wanted to test the SCANIFY on a small object and opted for 2 plushies.
 They are difficult to scan because of their specific texture.
 Totoro is a famous Miyazaki character, while Fuji-san is the little embodiment of Mount Fuji, the greatest sacred mountain in Japan.

-- Mesh Quality – 2/5: Very good mesh quality on local parts of the object.
+- Mesh Quality: Very good mesh quality on local parts of the object.
 Extremely difficult to obtain a full 360 scan.

-- Texture Quality – 4/5: Very good quality of the textures due to the rendering technology and high resolution of the cameras.
+- Texture Quality: Very good quality of the textures due to the rendering technology and high resolution of the cameras.

-Synthesis: Not the recommended use case for the SCANIFY but yet good results on a small part of the object, hene the 3/5 rating.
+Synthesis: Not the recommended use case for the SCANIFY but yet good results on a small part of the object.

-- Mesh Quality – 0.5/5: Difficult to recognize the shape of the plush.
+- Mesh Quality: Difficult to recognize the shape of the plush.

 - Texture Quality: No texture

 Synthesis: This 3D scanner only gives correct results on very specific objects.
-However, at this price there are a lot of better option like photogrammetry software, or “low-cost” sensors like the RealSense or Kinect.
+However, at this price, there are a lot of better options like photogrammetry software, or “low-cost” sensors like the RealSense or Kinect.

-The Fuel3D SCANIFY is an interesting product but limited to very specific uses cases: face 3D scanning and low relief.
+The Fuel3D SCANIFY is an interesting product but limited to very specific use cases: face 3D scanning and low relief.
 For other situations, there are better (but more expensive) alternatives.

 For affordable 3D face scanning, the Fuel3D SCANIFY is among the best products on the market.
 The process is intuitive and the results are really good compared to both cheaper and more extensive options.
 The generated files could be used to merge very realistic 3D captures on a stock head and produce a great representation, for animation or video games for example.